samposm/git-guide/2-in-the-beginning.md

     [core]
         editor = gedit

 (You could also use a nickname.)
 When you work with others, they will see this name to identify your work.
-Instead of gedit, put in your favorite editor.
+Put in your favorite editor in place of gedit.